ga4gh/data-security/AAI/AAIConnectProfile.md

 <a name="term-data-holder"></a> **Data Holder** -- An organization that
 protects a specific set of data.
-They hold data (or its copy) and respects and enforces the data owner's decisions on who can access it.
-A data owner can also be a data holder.
+They hold data (or its copy) and respects and enforces the data controller's decisions on who can access it.
+A data controller can also be a data holder.
 Data holders run an
 [Claim Clearinghouse Server](#term-claim-clearinghouse) at a minimum.

-<a name="term-data-owner"></a> **Data Owner** -- An organization that manages
+<a name="term-data-controller"></a> **Data Controller** -- An organization that manages
 data and, in that role, has capacity to decide who can access it.
 For instance, a Data Access Committee (DAC).